marcelprisacari/SoftDev_lectures/unit-5/ToDo_List/notes.md

 ## CORS

--   Cross Origin Origin REsource Sharing
+-   Cross Origin Resource Sharing
     -   preflight
         -   Checks to see if your request is available
         -   If headers don't match in our requests, it can throw an error